If you're sitting on the fence about whether to visit Athens in Greece, let me try and persuade you why you should.

 If you're always on the hunt for awesome pieces of street-art, you'll love Athens.
 The nieghbourhoods to check out are Psiri and Exarchia.
 In particular, wander into the courtyard of the Polytechnic in Exarchia to see some of the art on the walls there!

 Athens is definitely worth visiting if you are a sports fan.
-This is where the modern Olympics was reborn, and the Panathenaic stadium is where the first modern Olympics was held.
+This is where the modern Olympics was reborn, and the Panathenaic stadium is where the first modern Olympic games was held.

 This huge marble arena is great to walk around, and also has a nice little museum where you can see Olympics' memorabilia.
 In addition, you can also run on the track so it's a fun place to see with kids in Athens!

 Many European capitals have architecture inspired from ancient Greek buildings and temples.
-It goes without saying, that Athens has some of the best!
+It goes without saying, that Athens has some of the best neoclassical buildings in the world!

 The most famous example of Neoclassical architecture in central Athens, is perhaps the Parliament building in Syntagma Square.